General hydrodynamic features of elastoviscoplastic fluid flows through randomised porous media: Problem setup

 In these equations, the velocity vector is scaled with $\hat{U}$ (i.e.~the mean inlet velocity), pressure and stress tensor is scaled with the characteristic viscous stress $\hat{\mu} \hat{U}/\hat{D}$ where $\hat{D}$ (i.e.~diameter of the obstacles) is the length scale and $\hat{\mu}$ is the total viscosity.
 Moreover, $\beta = \hat{\mu}_s/\hat{\mu}$ where $\hat{\mu}_s$ is the solvent viscosity.

 The non-dimensional parameters are the Reynolds number, Weissenberg number, and the Bingham number:

 The Reynolds number throughout this study is fixed and is equal to unity.
-The Weissenberg number represents the ratio of the material's relaxation time to the characteristic time scale of the flow, and the Bingham number describes the ratio of the yield stress of the material to the characteristic viscous stress.
+The Weissenberg number represents as the ratio between elastic and viscous forces, and the Bingham number describes the ratio of the yield stress of the material to the characteristic viscous stress. {In Appendix A, we discuss other possible scalings.}

+Various approaches have been used in the numerical simulation of viscoelastic polymer solutions to handle the numerical instabilities appearing at ``high" Weissenberg numbers \cite{PARVAR20201,PARVAR20202,PARVAR20211,PARVAR20212,PARVAR20222}.
+In this study, the log-conformation approach, proposed by Fattal and Kupferman \cite{Fattal2004,Fattal2005}, is used.
+Although $Wi$ range studied here is not ``high", in elastoviscoplastic fluids the elastic features can appear even at relatively low Weissenberg numbers, see \cite{chaparian2019adaptive,Chaparian2020migration,villalba2023}.
+For the case of the Saramito model (i.e.~equation \ref{eq:const}), the conformation tensor $\boldsymbol{A}$ reads,